HOP Frequently Asked Questions

 |15.
 I’m homeless now.
 What do I do?
 How long will this take?||

 HOP is not a way to get emergency help.
-Even if our lottery selects your application for the waitlist, it may take up to two years before you will get housing.
+Even if our lottery selects your application for the waitlist, it may take two years or longer before you will receive a voucher.
 If you are homeless now in Pierce County, your best option is to call Access Point 4 Housing (AP4H) at (253) 682-3401 or go to the website http://www.associatedministries.org/ap4h/.
-You also can call 2-1-1 for referrals to other community resources.
+You can also contact the United Way by dialing "2-1-1" for referrals to other community resources.

 |16.
 What is Access Point 4 Housing (AP4H)?||